bhisaac/5eFP/5eFP-SRD.md

 |3⛁|Martial Archetype|...|

 > #### Action Surge
 >> You can push yourself beyond your normal limits for a moment.
-On your turn, you can take one additional action on top of your regular action and a possible bonus action.
+On your turn, you can take one additional action on top of your regular action.
 >>
 >> Once you use this feature, you must finish a short or long rest before you can use it again.
 Starting at 17th level, you can use it twice before a rest, but only once on the same turn.
 >>